Belgium break Howard to sink U.S. in extra time

 "My players reached their limits to qualify.
 I said fresh legs would be important today and that is how it was.
 Now the whole of Belgium can celebrate."

-Wilmots's side had arrived at the Fonte Nova arena with three successive wins in Brazil, although the team's lackluster performances had raised doubts about their ability to go deep into the tournament.
+Wilmots's side had arrived at the Fonte Nova arena with three successive wins in Brazil, although the team's lacklustre performances had raised doubts about their ability to go deep into the tournament.

 "It was a game that just went to the extreme."